How I Turned UGX 500,000 into Multiple Small Businesses in Uganda.What Worked, What Failed, and Lessons I Learned in My First 8 Months

 • Fast turnover

-From these ideas, two businesses stood out immediately:
+From these ideas, two businesses immediately became the best options.

 1. The Rubbish Collection Enterprise